zengjixiang/jina/docs/index.md

 :link-type: doc
 :class-card: color-gradient-card-2

-Jina AI Cloud is the MLOps platform for hosting Jina projects.
+Jina AI Cloud is the MLOps platform for hosting Jina-serve projects.
 ::::